Two podiatrists go about recruiting the younger generation

 Working in the health angle

-Hannah uses a syringe to show that it’s not scary; then gives out syringes to the children.
-She accidentally ordered a whole box of 5 ml syringes by accident, which she didn’t use, so now she turns them into promotion tools.
+Hannah uses a syringe to show that it’s not scary, then gives out syringes to the children.
+She accidentally ordered a whole box of 5 ml syringes, which she didn’t use, so now she turns them into promotion tools.
 The syringes are used at career fairs.
-The feedback is rich as when she speaks to mums of the children who go to the same school, the feedback is, “Oh yeah, my son saw you today.
-He was really excited and came home with a syringe.”
-This small act is embedded early so that children remember and associate the syringe with the podiatrist, she says.
-The action naturally leads to emphasise the fact that Hannah works in healthcare and gives people injections.
-She smiles a little and adds, “they’re good as water pistols!”
+The feedback is rich as when she speaks to the mums of the children who go to the same school, the feedback is, ‘Oh yeah, my son saw you today.
+He was excited and came home with a syringe.’
+She says this small act is embedded early so that children remember and associate the syringe with the podiatrist.
+The action naturally leads to emphasising the fact that Hannah works in healthcare and gives people injections.
+She smiles and adds, ‘They’re good as water pistols!
 There is a focus on promoting a career in healthcare, not necessarily podiatry, but a career in any healthcare is considered exciting.
 She also pushes sports because, at the career fairs in her locality, they have the Cambridge Football Club, which adds to the career option.
 After all, the club has a school leavers programme.
-There is a strong belief that if children are into football and sport, podiatry is an outstanding career.
-Hannah is thinking outside the box, and this is what makes a success of a skill when using different angles.
+There is a strong belief that podiatry is an outstanding career if children are into football and sport.
+Hannah is thinking outside the box, and this is what makes a success of skill when using different angles.

 Feet are not just a one-way show!

-Years ago, most podiatrists would have little equipment.
+Years ago, most podiatrists had little equipment.
 Still, with a strong attraction to the health of the lower limb, it would be unconscionable for a podiatrist not to have a Doppler Ultrasound in their practice.
-Hannah takes a Doppler with her to talks so the action of listening to pulses can be shared with the audience of tiny people
+Hannah takes a Doppler with her to talk so the action of listening to pulses can be shared with the audience of tiny people